tentone/nunuStudio/CODESTYLE.md

 ### Documentation

 - Documentation is done using JSDoc format.
+- JSDoc supports many HTML tags, like <code>, <pre>, <tt>, <strong>, <ul>, <ol>, <li>, <a>, this means that plaintext formatting is not respected.
+So, don't rely on whitespace to format JSDoc.
 - Every methods, properties and attributes of Classes, Types, Enums, Interfaces, etc. public or private needs to be documented.
 - The only exception is for getters, setters that don't have any code logic associated and inherited properties.
 - Local variables should never be documented, they should instead if necessary use simple comments.
-- Always use explicitly the @class, @method, @attribute, @property and @static tags.
+- Always use explicitly the JSDoc tags, not all code generators are able to parse code and identify patterns properly (@class, @method, @attribute, @property, @static, @constructor, @extends etc).
 - Always leave a empty line between the documentation description the the documentation tags.
+- Classes must be documented with a description and a type tag that identifies the constructor.

 ```javascript
 /**